 One element I felt didn’t reach the level of the first film from 2014 was how the film captured the true scale of the creatures, as while director Michael Dougherty clearly puts his all into pleasing fans and creating a fun experience, even having the classic theme for: ‘Godzilla’ make a welcomed return.
 The film simply doesn’t capture the same feeling of being within the real world as these massive creatures roam quite like the first film and its director Gareth Edwards did.

-Overall, ‘Godzilla: King of the Monsters’ is the definition of a mixed-bag for me, even with its explosive monster fights, some amazing visuals and a great original score.
-It’s over-the-top story displayed through it’s extremely fast-pacing and weak characterisation simply can’t be ignored.
-Leaving the film, most likely a 5/10 overall.
-Even with some serious flaws, the film does have some aspects of enjoyment to be had, check this one out if you’re a big fan of the iconic monster.
+To conclude, ‘Godzilla: King of the Monsters’ is the definition of a mixed-bag for me, even with its explosive monster fights, some amazing visuals and a great original score.
+It’s over-the-top story displayed through it’s extremely fast-pacing and weak characterisation simply can’t be ignored, leaving the film a fun creature-feature with some serious flaws.
+Still, there is some enjoyment to be had with ‘Godzilla: King of the Monsters,’ so maybe check this one out if you’re a big fan of the iconic monster.
+Final Rating: high 5/10.